 Europe Term is a semester-long study experience sponsored by the Department of Communication Studies.
-The semester is based in Austria with significant excursions to Poland, Italy, the Czech Republic, Croatia, Switzerland, and France.
+The semester is based in Austria with significant excursions to Poland, Italy, Ireland, Switzerland, and France.

 The program is led by Bethel faculty and utilizes an intercultural and group communication perspective to analyze communication and cultures of Europe.
 Students will live and study in several small, yet cosmopolitan European communities, building relationships with individuals from all over the world.

-Using an intercultural communication focus, students will study German at the University of Vienna, group communication and homestays in Poland, Christian community in a castle in the Austrian Alps, explore culture and technology in a small Croatian seaside village, and acculturation and cultural patterns in Venice, Milan, Paris, Geneva, Florence and Rome.
+Using an intercultural communication focus, students will study German at the University of Vienna, group communication and homestays in Poland, Christian community in a castle in the Austrian Alps, culture and technology in a small Irish seaside village, and acculturation and cultural patterns in Paris, Venice, Florence and Rome.

 Who Participates in Europe Term?